 This project came about in the wake of the assassination of al-Hajj Malcolm Latif Shabazz, the grandson of al-Hajj Malik Shabazz (Malcolm X), in May 2013, with whom Shaykh Hashim had a close relationship. al-Hajj Malcolm is featured on the tracks, “By Any Means Necessary (Yaa Husayn)” and “Candles for Husayn”, the latter being a tribute to his mother Qubilah.

-Other artists include Amir Sulaiman, Left from the Bay Area Group the Frontline, Phenomena the Poet, Professor ALI, Yusuf Abdul Mateen of Blak Madeen, Young Skitz, Shareef Nasir and Cameron.
+Other artists include Amir Sulaiman, Left from the Bay Area Group the Frontline, Phenomena Da Poet, Professor A.L.I., Yusuf Abdul Mateen of Blak Madeen, Young Skitz, Shareef Nasir and Camron.

 Listen to the mixtape via Reverbnation here: